 Effective management of relationships with stakeholders is crucial to resolving issues facing organizations.
-By using their influence, stakeholders hold the key to the environment in which your organization operates and its subsequent financial and operating performance.
-Thus the effective management of stakeholder relations should be an essential focus of PR and organizational activity.
+By using their influence, stakeholders hold the key to the business and social environment in which your organization operates and therefore its subsequent financial and operating performance.
+Thus the effective management of stakeholder relations should be an essential focus of organizational activity.

 A stakeholder is any person, group or organization who can place a claim on an organization’s attention, resources or output, or is affected by that output.
 They have a stake in the organization, something at risk, and therefore something to gain or lose as a result of corporate activity.

 And don’t call it stakeholder management!
 We can’t actually manage stakeholders.
 That term is quite misleading.
 We can only manage the relationship with them.

 The aim of stakeholder relations management is to influence stakeholder attitudes, decisions, and actions for mutual benefit.
 Stakeholders need to gain from the relationship or they may not be sufficiently motivated to cooperate.
 A skillful approach is required to balance as much as possible the interests of all parties involved.
 Thorough planning will build you the balance you are seeking.

 The benefits of using a stakeholder-based approach are:

 The first steps in stakeholder relations management are to identify and prioritize stakeholders.

 List the people, groups or organizations who are affected by your project, who have influence or power over it, or have an interest in its successful or unsuccessful conclusion.
 Stakeholders can be assessed systematically according to criteria such as influence, impact and alignment.
 For example, these questions can help assess their relevance: